spchuang/videojs-markers/README.md

 ![Alt text](https://raw.github.com/spchuang/videojs-markers/master/screenshot.png?login=spchuang&token=04240921c2bab624c9f5e778348c312f "Screen shot of videojs.markers")

 A plugin that displays customizable markers upon progress bars of the video with [Video.js](https://github.com/videojs/video.js/).
-This could be used to show video breaks and show overlaid text on the video when playback reaches the specific break points.
+This could be used to show video breaks and show overlaid text on the video when playback reaches the specific break point.

 Using the Plugin
 ----------------